 php_value max_input_vars 3000

-Note: Your hosting provider may not allow this to be overriden, if this doesn't work then please check with your provider.
+Note: Your hosting provider may not allow this to be overridden, if this doesn't work then please check with your provider.

 There are two ways to achieve this, depending on how many sites you wish to enable it for.
 The first method is per-site, which means that the setting remains if you migrate the site to a new server.
 The second is per server, meaning the setting will be applied for all sites.